Matheus-Tankian/Matheus-Tankian/README.md

               ||     ||
 </pre>

-Hi there, I'm **Matheus Cruz** a **Mobile Developer** and 🚀 from Brasil, currently, I'm a student of Computer Science at the Federal Institute of Maranhão 📱💻.
+Hi there, I'm **Matheus Cruz** a **Mobile Developer** 🚀 from Brasil, currently, I'm a student of Computer Science at the Federal Institute of Maranhão 📱💻.
 <!--
 **Matheus-Tankian/Matheus-Tankian** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.